 With the Booksellers Association, the Publishers Association and the Association of Authors’ Agents, we have co-authored and endorsed the Commitment to Professional Behaviour in Bookselling and Publishing (PDF download).

 Its key principles are:

 - We in the books industry support creative expression and the freedom of speech.
 However, our creative realm is also a professional one and we expect high standards of behaviour from everyone we encounter in the course of our work, including colleagues and customers.

 - We will protect the passion, imagination and creativity of everyone in the books industry.
 We will celebrate and promote diversity and inclusion so that all voices can be heard.

 - We will recognise our influence and make a commitment to work together to prevent abuse of power, creating a work environment free of discrimination, sexual and other harassment, bullying and intimidation.

 - We will ensure that everyone in our industry is treated with dignity and respect so that individuals are supported and able to speak out.

-We also endorse the BFI Principles and its supporting guidance notes, with its practical help and support on bullying and harassment
+We endorse the BFI Principles and its supporting guidance notes, with its practical help and support on bullying, harassment and racism.

 We have clarified our guidance for members, employees and all third parties who work with the Society of Authors (PDF download) which together with our Equality Policy (PDF download) and the principles outlined here govern our relationships and practices.